sealsystems/node-log-metadata-plossys/README.md

 // -> Throws error
 ```

 Overwriting any of the attributes necessary for associating the log message to a job or printer results in a warning log message.
-Also, the added attribute will be prefixed with `additional_`:
+Also, the corresponding attributes will be prefixed with `additional_`:

 ```javascript
 log.info('Foo', inject({ uuid: 'bar' }));